martynbiz/stiracuk/README.md

 ## Adding Foundation components (e.g. dropdowns)

 Unused Foundation components should be commented out in the src/scss/app.scss file.
-To re-introduce these, uncomment them and re-run gulp.
+To re-introduce these, uncomment them and allow Gulp to recompile, etc.

 ## Adding CSS/JS dependencies